Eoin MacNeill: Irish Volunteers

-The Irish Volunteers had been infiltrated by the Irish Republican Brotherhood, which planned on using the organisation to stage an armed rebellion, with the goal of separating Ireland from the United Kingdom and establishing an Irish Republic.
+The Irish Volunteers had been infiltrated by the Irish Republican Brotherhood, which planned on using the organisation to stage an armed rebellion, to separate Ireland from the United Kingdom and establishing an Irish Republic.
 The entry of the UK into the First World War was, in their view, a perfect opportunity to do that.
-With the co-operation of James Connolly and the Irish Citizen Army, a secret council of IRB officials planned a general rising at Easter 1916.
+With the cooperation of James Connolly and the Irish Citizen Army, a secret council of IRB officials planned a general rising at Easter 1916.
 On the Wednesday before Easter, they presented MacNeill with a letter, allegedly stolen from high-ranking British staff in Dublin Castle, indicating that the British were going to arrest him and all the other nationalist leaders.
-Unbeknownst to MacNeill, the letter—called the Castle Document—was a forgery.
+Unbeknownst to MacNeill, the letter - called the Castle Document - was a forgery.

 When MacNeill learned about the IRB's plans, and when he was informed that Roger Casement was about to land in County Kerry with a shipment of German arms, he was reluctantly persuaded to go along with them, believing British action was now imminent and that mobilization of the Irish Volunteers would be justified as a defensive act.
 However, after learning that the German arms shipment had been intercepted and Casement arrested, and having confronted Patrick Pearse, who refused to relent, MacNeill countermanded the order for the Rising by sending written messages to leaders around the country, and placing a notice in the Sunday Independent cancelling the planned "manoeuvres".
 That greatly reduced the number of volunteers who reported for duty on the day of the Easter Rising.

 Pearse, Connolly and the others agreed that the uprising would go ahead anyway, but it began one day later than originally intended to ensure that the authorities were taken by surprise.
 Beginning on Easter Monday, 24 April 1916, the Rising lasted less than a week.
 After the surrender of the rebels, MacNeill was arrested although he had taken no part in the insurrection.
 The rebel leader Tom Clarke, according to his wife Kathleen, warned her on the day before his execution, "I want you to see to it that our people know of his treachery to us.
 He must never be allowed back into the National life of this country, for so sure as he is, so sure will he act treacherously in a crisis.
 He is a weak man, but I know every effort will be made to whitewash him."